ynori7/credential-detector/README.md

 ## Comparison to Gosec
 Credential-detector is more flexible since it can be easily configured with more options than gosec and it's significantly faster, especially when scanning large directories.
-Here is a comparison using the dummy file in the testdata directory:
+Here is a comparison using the dummy.go file in the testdata directory:

 gosec:
 ```bash